MakeSchool-Tutorials/Robot-Wars-Swift/P1-Robot-Wars/content.md

 slug: robot-war
 ---

 We have already set up a basic `Robot` class that all robots will subclass.
-You should read through the [full documentation](../robot_docs.html) before you get started programming your own robot but we'll discuss the basics here.
+We'll discuss the basics here and then show you were to find the full documentation.

 ![](./robot.png)